-Government agencies are not responsible for checking the compliance with the disclosures, and pre-contractual disclosures are optional.
+Government age noises are not responsible for checking the compliance with the disclosures, and pre-contractual disclosures are optional.
 Any existing contractual disclosures may be enforced through the agency of competent courts.

-What actions can franchisees take to obtain relief for violations of disclosure requirements?
+20 What actions can franchisees take to obtain relief for violations of disclosure requirements?
 What are the legal remedies for such violations?
 How are damages calculated?
 If the franchisee can cancel or rescind the franchise contract, is the franchisee also entitled to reimbursement or damages?

 Franchisees may generally file lawsuits for breaches of contract.
-They may basically seek different reliefs or legal remedies in court if they find that some information or assistance is withheld by the franchisor, or not provided in due course.
-Damages may be real or circumstantial and must be documentarily proved in court to be awarded or reimbursed.
-If franchisees are able to show that the failure to communicate or grant necessary information or assistance by franchisors is a material contractual breach, they may have an option to rescind franchise agreements judicially.
+They may basically seek different relief or legal remedies in court if they find that some information or assistance is withheld by the franchisor, or not provided in due course.
+Damage may be real or circumstantial and must be proved in court with documentary evidence for damages to be awarded or reimbursed.
+If franchisees are able to show that the failure to communicate or grant necessary information or assistance by franchisors is a material contractual breach, they may have the option to rescind franchise agreements judicially.